Okuyutaka おくゆたか

 History

-Okuyutaka is a sencha cultivar result of crossing Yutakamidori ゆたかみどり as the flower parent and 茶本F1NN8 as the pollen parent performed in 1983.
-It was selected from the seedlings of that crossing at the Ministry of Agriculture, Forestry and Fisheries Tokai Kinki Agricultural Experiment Station in 1958.
-The site is currently the Ministry of Agriculture, Forestry and Fisheries Tea Experiment Station in Kanaya, it changed name sometime in the 60s together with some other changes around the ministries.
+Okuyutaka is a sencha cultivar developed through a cross between Yutakamidori and Cha-Hon F1NN8 in 1983.
+Initially selected from seedlings at the Ministry of Agriculture Forestry and Fisheries Tokai Kinki Agricultural Experiment Station in 1958, the site is now the Ministry of Agriculture Forestry and Fisheries Tea Experiment Station in Kanaya.
+The name change occurred in the 1960s due to organisational changes within the Japanese ministries.

-Yutakamidori is an unregistered cultivar selected from seeds of Asatsuyu in 1949.
-Primarily grown in the Kagoshima prefecture due to its low tolerance to cold weather.
-Interestingly enough, it is the second most grown cultivar in Japan.
-Although still very far away from the mainstay Yabukita, Yutakamidori represents around 7% of the cultivated tea in Japan as of 2023 and about 26% of the grown tea in Kagoshima.
-That is close to the area of cultivated Yabukita in Kagoshima, which is at around 30%.
-Chahon F1NN8, the pollen component of Okuyutaka is a crossing of Tamamidori, a Zairai from Kyoto prefecture and S6 or Shizai nº6, a Zairai from Shizuoka.
+Yutakamidori, an unregistered cultivar, was selected from Asatsuyu seeds in 1949.
+It’s primarily grown in Kagoshima prefecture due to its poor cold-weather tolerance.
+Interestingly, it’s Japan’s second most grown tea cultivar.
+While still a distant second to the dominant Yabukita, Yutakamidori accounts for about 7% of all cultivated tea in Japan as of 2023 and roughly 26% of Kagoshima’s grown tea.
+This is close to the area of cultivated Yabukita in Kagoshima, which is around 30%.
+Cha-Hon F1NN8, the pollen component of Okuyutaka, is a cross between Tamamidori, a Zairai from Kyoto prefecture, and S6[3], a Zairai from Shizuoka.

 Characteristics

-Okuyutaka is a sencha cultivar with an intermediate shape with well-developed stems and a high number of branches.
-The root stock is good and the rooting of the cuttings is also good.
-The tea leaves are round, glossy, with a bit of wrinkling and reported a slightly thicker and slightly smaller leaves when compared to Yabukita.
-The shoots are long and the new leaves are slightly darker green.
-Glossier, thicker and larger than the ones from Yabukita, with a more elliptic shape The 100 bud weight is heavier than that of Yabukita and the number of shoots is medium.
-Seedlings are easy to grow with high survival rate with good root establishment and grow vigorously.
-In particular on more mature 4-5 year old seedlings, where it outpaces the growth and height of Yabukita.
+Okuyutaka is a sencha cultivar with an intermediate shape, featuring well-developed stems and a high number of branches.
+Its rootstock is good and cuttings root well.
+The tea leaves are round, glossy with a slight wrinkle and are slightly thicker and smaller than those from Yabukita.
+These shoots are long and the new leaves are a slightly darker green.
+They’re glossier, thicker, and larger than Yabukita with a more elliptical shape.
+The 100-bud weight is heavier and the shoot count is medium.
+Seedlings are easy to grow with a high survival rate good root establishment and vigorous growth.
+In particular, 4-5 year-old seedlings outpace Yabukita in both growth and height.

-The budding period is about 8 days later than Yabukita, and the first tea harvesting period is about 6 days later.
-It grows slightly earlier than Okumidori and about the same time as Kanayamidori, making it a late medium growing cultivar.
-Yield is higher than Yabukita, almost doubling it in certain test sites and seasons, but generally around 50% higher yields overall.
+The budding period follows Yabukita by about eight days and the first tea harvest by six.
+It grows slightly earlier than Okumidori and around the same time as Kanayamidori, making it a late-medium growing cultivar.
+Yields are higher than Yabukita, almost doubling in some test sites and seasons, and typically around 50% higher overall.

 References